florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

   Wasm is designed with portability as a goal.
   Originally it was designed for the web, where portability is necessary to support various browsers, platforms and architectures (see @design_portable).

-  For that the execution of Wasm requires a small runtime, able to execute the relatively simple Wasm code.
+  However, the execution of Wasm requires a small runtime, able to execute the relatively simple Wasm code.
-  Once Wasm code is compiled, it is then portable to any platform, for which any Wasm runtime exists.
+  Once Wasm code is compiled, it is then portable to any platform, for which a compatible Wasm runtime exists.

   Because of the need of a small Wasm runtime and the extreme portability of Wasm plugins themselves, the plugin portability for Wasm plugins is rated at a score of 4.